juju add-unit [options] <application name>

 The machine and/or container to deploy the unit in (bypasses constraints)

-The add-unit is used to scale out an application for improved performance or availability.
+add-unit is used to scale out an application for improved performance or

-The usage of this command differs depending on whether it is being used on a Kubernetes or cloud model.
+The usage of this command differs depending on whether it is being used on a k8s or cloud model.

 Anything additional will result in an error.